danallan/photo-dir-to-json/README.md

 from a portfolio of photos saved and organized in local directories.

 This is mainly intended for occasional processing of image directories during a publish step.
-It will process a folder containing a set of image files as an album and provide a single JSON object collecting metadata related to that album (like its description) and brief display-related metadata for the photos in the album (e.g., width, height, filename, date).
+It will process folders containing sets of image files and provide a JSON objects that collect metadata related to that album (like its description) and brief display-related metadata for the photos in the album (e.g., width, height, filename, date).

 This is not meant to be used directly in a Node-based server application.
 Instead, use this library as part of a publish process and ingest the emitted JSON file in your server or static web page builder.

 # Installation